All Episodes

 The best chance for compromise legislation on health care may be a plan under construction in the Senate Finance Committee that would pay for a public plan in part by taxing worker health benefits.

-However, the union workers who helped uh Democrats win Congress in the White House and whose support will be key in getting it signed into law would not pay the tax.
+However, the union workers who helped Democrats win Congress in the White House and whose support will be key in getting it signed into law would not pay the tax.

-Baucus is also weighing a tax based on the value of health care benefits that exceed a yet to be determined cap.
+Baucus is also weighing a tax based on the value of health care benefits that exceed a yet-to-be-determined cap.

 So a tax on benefits that exceed the cap by a mere $3,000 could amount to $750 in taxes annually for a worker who earns as little as $34,000 a year.